Mitra-Vahdat/Crocodile_Final_Project/README.md

 ## What is it about?
 We were working on a localized developing community for resident developers in IRI, so they don't have to deal with the difficulty of networking through English based platforms.

-* **Dev-Hive** is here to make everything easier, from debugging for developers or finding senior/professional human recourses for companies/startups/businesses!
+* **Dev-Hive** is here to make everything easier, from debugging for developers to finding senior/professional human recourses for companies/startups/businesses!

+  Note: This project is front-end developed only